AnkitKumarHub/devTinder-Backend/Readme.md

 so i can attach few methods onto this schema which is applicable for all the users => what are these method => these are helper method which are very closely related to the user

 for eg => when we are trying to hit login API we are creating JWT token => every user will have the jwt token

+# Diving into the API's and express Router

+- Express Router to handle the API Routes => used to handle large no of API's (Industry Best practice to group the project)